Privacy Policy

 • Access credentials

-This processing is carried out for security and operational purposes only and is not used for profiling or monitoring individual behaviour.
+This processing is carried out for security and operational purposes only and access control data is not used for automated behavioural analysis, profiling or decision-making regarding residents.

 Access data is retained only for as long as necessary for security purposes.